Specy/s68k/docs/grammar.md

   `movem.l table,d0-d2` reads `table` as the address it is and says nothing.
   A name that *is* a `reg` Symbol is read as the list wherever it stands, since it has no value that could be an address.
-* `simhalt` takes no Operand field: whatever follows it on the line is a Comment, which is the help's own usage line, `LABEL SIMHALT comment` (`Directives/simhalt.htm`), and what `page`, `list` and `nolist` already do.
-  Without that rule `SIMHALT                 Halt Simulator` (line 206 of `tests/corpus/easy68k/graphicSound.X68`) would be the Operand `Halt` and the Comment `Simulator`, since rule 4 of 1.5 ends the Operand field at the first whitespace and no rule of the parser may consult the Directive's arity (ADR 0003).
+* **The Layout ignores `simhalt`'s Operand field**, which is the help's own usage line, `LABEL SIMHALT comment` (`Directives/simhalt.htm`), and what `page`, `list` and `nolist` already do.
+The field is still *read* by the parser, as every field of every line but a `text_operation`'s is (2.5), so what follows `simhalt` is tokenized and a mistake inside it — an unclosed quote, a bad number — is still reported; what the Directive does is never ask for the Operands, so `SIMHALT                 Halt Simulator` (line 206 of `tests/corpus/easy68k/graphicSound.X68`) is not a `wrong_operand_count` although rule 4 of 1.5 makes `Halt` an Operand and `Simulator` a Comment, and no rule of the parser may consult the Directive's arity (ADR 0003).
 It is the one Directive that produces an executable item: four bytes at an even address, like an instruction, and a Label on it names that address.
 * `section` takes a number 0–15, which may be written as a Symbol — the help's